 The magnetic field required to create a 2-D MOT is a linear quadrupole field.
-This field can be produced using four equally spaced straight current carry bars in a rectangular arrangement with currents flowing in alternate directions for neighbouring bars.
-In practice this is usually performed using either one or two pairs [8] of rectangular coils in anti-Helmholtz configuration as shown on figure 3 (a) and (b).
-These coils create a linear gradient on the x- and y- axis but a zero magnetic flied along the z-axis.
-In the case where one coil pair is used, the short end bars of the rectangular coils create a magnetic field that can disrupt or shorten the length of the zero magnetic field along the z-axis.
-This effect can be eliminated by increasing the length of the coils along the z-axis, but this results in an increase in electrical power consumption.
-In the case of two coil pairs, again there is an increase in electrical consumption due to the addition of two extra coils, but the magnetic field generated by the end bars cancel each other allowing the length of the coils to be shorter.
-The magnetic field created by the rectangular coils, $B{rect}$ , can be written as $B{rect} = \alpha{rect}(x, -y, 0)$ where $\alpha{rect}$ is the over all axial gradients in the x- and y-axis.
+This field can be produced using four equally spaced straight current carring bars in a rectangular arrangement with currents flowing in alternate directions for neighbouring bars.
+In practice this is can be performed using either one or two pairs [8] of rectangular coils in anti-Helmholtz configuration as shown on figure 3 (a) and (b).
+These coils create a linear gradient on the x- and y- axis but a zero magnetic field along the z-axis.
+In the case where one coil pair is used, the short end bars of the rectangular coils create a magnetic field that can disrupt or shorten the length of the zero magnetic field along the z-axis, but this results in an increase in electrical power consumption.
+In the case of two coil pairs, again there is an increase in electrical consumption due to the addition of two extra coils, but the magnetic field gradient is double that of a single pair and the field generated by the end bars cancel each other allowing the length of the coils to be shorter.
+The magnetic field created by the rectangular coils, $B{rect}$ , can be written as $B{rect} = \alpha{rect}(x,-y,0)$ where $\alpha{rect}$ is the over all axial gradients in the x- and y-axis.